 - News monitoring and alerts

-Best for: Corporate lawyers, M&A practices, securities attorneys, in-house teams at financial institutions
+Best for: Corporate lawyers, M&A practices, securities attorneys, and in-house teams at financial institutions

 Pros: